Review: One Got Away (Nikki Griffin, #2) by S.A. Lelchuk

 But there it is.
 I’m putting it all out there for you before I start writing this review.

-I’m a total Gardiner fan girl and so far she can do no wrong in my eyes.
+I’m a total Gardiner fan girl and she can do no wrong in my eyes.

 i love her premiere GIF by America's Next Top Model